An extract of this was published as a guest post on admissionsofaworkingmother.com April 2016 titled Make Birth Easier.

 I am not one of those people anymore.

-For some women, intervention really is necessary, and I am all for intervention when it’s needed – it absolutely saves lives.
+For some women, medical intervention really is necessary, and I am all for intervention when it’s needed – it absolutely saves lives.
 Some women really want it – so let them have it.
 I just didn’t want any intervention if I could help it.
-Daft as it may sound to some, I was actually more scared of intervention than of the labour itself.
+Daft as it may sound to some, I was actually more scared of medical intervention than of the labour itself.

 I was so terrified of labour in general (the most ‘natural’ thing that a woman can ever do?) that I realised I had to do something about it – this fear I had, I knew, wasn’t going to help me.
 Being an engineer, I needed to find a solution.
 What was it that was going to help me get through this?